 Despite strict measures and checks, brands and companies still manage to get away.
 This begs us to ask the question, are beauty products even worth it despite the harm to animals?

 Honestly, we live in times where finding cruelty-free products have never been more comfortable.
 If you want to go a step further, there are several vegan skincare options as well.
-Our list of beauty brands should help.
+Our list of conscious skincare brands should help.

 Remember to check the labels and do a quick search about the brand’s history concerning to animal testing before making your next purchase.
 Our fellow beings will be so happy :).